 The floor in the boys' bathroom is 99% finished, so I just went ahead and spiffed up, bought a new rug, some delightful scented pump soap, and added some Fall touches.

 I stopped at a burger place in downtown Brenham for lunch on Wednesday.
-Was it good?
-Yes.
-But was it a terrible wait to get my food and a warm beer?
-Yes.
 Hopefully, I won't be going to Brenham more than another time or two.
-And burgers need to be off my list of things to eat anyway.
-My jeans are so tight I cannot breathe.

-I had other fish to fry, including picking up all of her mail that the stellar Brenham post office decided not to forward me.
+I picked up all of her mail that the stellar Brenham post office did not forward me.
 "Its all junk mail", the guy at the counter said.
 May I look?
 Oh, here's a refund check, some sympathy cards, a few statements.
 Definitely not junk, sir.

 Last night was taco night.
 I do love me a good chalupa with refried black beans, Cafe Rio style beef taco filling, loads of cheese and sour cream, lettuce and tomato to round it out.